tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 ### Troubleshooting

-If you're still unable to install or run Anki, refer to [Anki Manual](https://docs.ankiweb.net/platform/linux/installing.html) and
+* If you're still unable to install or run Anki, refer to [Anki Manual](https://docs.ankiweb.net/platform/linux/installing.html) and
 [Anki Betas guide](https://betas.ankiweb.net/).
+* Some people report that they see a black screen on startup, and that you should run Anki with the no sandbox parameter: `anki --no-sandbox` to avoid it.

 ## Sync your mobile device